mortimerliu/LeetCode/algorithms/State_Machine.md

 There is only one path for specific input from the current state to the next state in DFA.
 DFAs are useful to recognize patterns in data.

-## LeetCode problems which can be solved using DFA
+## LeetCode Problems Which Can Be Solved Using DFA

 - [String to Integer ATOI](https://leetcode.com/problems/string-to-integer-atoi)
 - [Valid Number](https://leetcode.com/problems/valid-number/)